Jesterwocky/qwizDOM/README.md

 qwizDOM is a lightweight DOM manipulation library that functions much like JQuery.

+## To Use

+To use qwizDOM in a project:

+0. Download this repo.
+0. Add dom_nodes.js and qwizdom_main.js to your project directory.
+0. Bundle dom_nodes.js and qwizdom_main.js (using, e.g., webpack).
+0. Add a `script` tag to your HTML file with `src=` [relative path to the bundled file].

 ## Sandbox
 This repo includes a sample HTML file to use as a sandbox.
 To try qwizDOM:

 0. Download the repo.
-0. Run webpack with main.js as the entry point and qwizDOM.js as the output.
+0. Bundle dom_nodes.js and qwizdom_main.js (using, e.g., webpack) to create a file named qwizDOM.js in the lib folder.
 0. Open sandbox.html in Chrome.

 You can then use qwizDOM in the Developer Tools console.